svenkubiak/JPushover/README.md

 You can also validate a user and token using the following method

-	boolean valid = new JPushover()
+	boolean valid = JPushover().build()
 		.token("MyToken")
 		.user("MyUser")
 		.validate();

 If you want more information and/or the response from the Pushover API, use the JPushoverResponse object.

-	JPushoverResponse jPushoverResponse = JPushover()
+	JPushoverResponse jPushoverResponse = JPushover.build()
 		.token("MyToken")
 		.user("MyUser")
 		.message("MyMessage")
 		.push();

-JPushoverResponse will return the raw HTTP status code, along with the raw JSON response and a convenient boolean if the request was successful or not.
+The JPushoverResponse will return the raw HTTP status code, along with the raw JSON response and a convenient boolean if the request was successful or not.

 [1]: https://pushover.net
 [2]: https://pushover.net/api